Start Milepost: 2184.6 Time: 07:21

 Map: Click on map pin

 The first mile and a half proved to be standard Maine trail surface: rocks and roots.
 Thereafter rocks became the dominant obstacle.
 Baggins, Imagine and Hyde caught up to us quickly and effortlessly passed us.
 In turn Jack and I caught up to Camel and several other “aged” hikers and left them behind.
 About a half hour later we passed above the tree line where rocks were the exclusive surface.
 Unlike the early part of the day’s trail that left us breathing heavily, rock climbing did not.
-We were essentially taking a break every ten feet as we assessed the best path up jumbled of rocks; white blazes only offered the general direction along which we should proceed.
+We were essentially taking a break every ten feet as we assessed the best path up jumbled of rocks; white blazes only offered a general direction along which we should proceed.

 Jack occasionally took a look over his shoulder and expressed amazement and delight at the marvelous views.
 Above us we occasionally caught glimpses of hikers on the Trail and frequently heard Baggins let out an exclamation as she passed challenging rock formation after rock formation.
 Regretfully the picturesque views above and below ceased as did the sight of other hikers – clouds had moved in and visibility was reduced to less than 100 yards.

 Jack and I then descended from the peak along Abol trail where Scamper met us about a mile north of the Abol campground.
-With the descent miles (4.2) and the approach miles (8.8) from Amicalola Falls in Georgia I had hiked 2,202.8 miles with countless blue blaze miles as bonus.
+Including the descent miles (4.2) and the approach miles (8.8) from Amicalola Falls in Georgia I had hiked 2,202.8 miles with countless blue blaze miles as bonus.